 - Enabling and leveraging research and innovation in regulatory science

 The common threads we saw within the FDA and EMA response to innovation and the regulatory future are that industry response must be unified globally and rely on big data and real-world evidence.
 Industry has been preparing for these trends and this preparation is a particularly important initiative to us at Reed Tech.
 We have developed two powerful, encompassing big data tools to help customers fill knowledge gaps and make informed, data-driven decisions— Navigator for Drug Labels and Navigator for Medical Devices.
-As big data becomes more important globally, it is important to rely on tools to reduce time and effort.
-It is with this in mind that we are continually developing and improving these tools to provide actionable insights.
+As big data becomes more important globally, it is important to rely on solutions to reduce time and effort.
+It is with this in mind that we are continually developing and improving both Navigator solutions to provide actionable insights.
 As industry evolves, Reed Tech will be on the forefront and make sure that the tools we provide to our customers are evolving as well.